osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ## Community Administrator

-A role assigned to a user granting full administrative rights.
+A role granting full administrative rights.
 These rights include all the privileges granted to a Community Moderator plus the ability to:

 - Delete the community
+- Invite tenants to the community
-- Invite and remove tenants from the community
+- Remove tenants from the community

 Community Administrators in the community owner's tenant can assign any role to any user in any tenant belonging to the community.
 A community owner is the tenant who created a community.